 Results for peak dynamic pressure are provided in Figure 7.
 Occurring simultaneously with peak deceleration, peak dynamic pressure is of interest primarily for its impact on the design of the ballute.
-In particular, a lower peak dynamic pressure allows for lower inflation pressures, reduces material strength requirements, and reducing the likelihood of adverse structural dynamic response.
-Again limiting the ballute to a heat rate of 4.5 W/cm^2 it can be seen that dynamic pressures of no more than 75 Pa and closer to 50 Pa will be encountered.
+In particular, a lower peak dynamic pressure allows for lower inflation pressures, reduces material strength requirements, and can reduce the likelihood of adverse structural dynamic response.
+Again limiting the ballute to a heat rate of 4.5 W/cm2 it can be seen that dynamics pressures of no more than 75 Pa and closer to 50 Pa will be encountered.
 As was the case with the deceleration contours, the optimum dynamic pressure conditions do not occur at the overshoot boundary.

-Altitude, velocity, and deceleration profiles are provided in Figure 8 for a 100-m diameter ballute system over a range of entry flight-path angles.
-Entry at flight path angles just shy of the overshoot boundary results in multiple skips.
-During the first portion of the entry the ballute is able to dissipate enough energy so as to remain on an eventual touchdown trajectory though not without first exiting the atmosphere.
+Examining the altitude, velocity, and deceleration profiles provided in Figure 8 provides explanation of this behavior.
+Entry at flight path angles either right at or just shy of the overshoot boundary is accomplished in multiple skips.
+During the first portion of the entry the ballute is able to dissipate enough energy so as to remain on an eventual touchdown trajectory though not with out first exiting the atmosphere.
 The deceleration profile is thus multi-pulsed with the majority of the deceleration occurring during the second entry.
 As the entry flight path angle steepens, more deceleration is performed early on and the magnitude of the second pulse lessens.
-The minimal peak deceleration occurs when the two pulses are roughly equivalent ($\gamma = -3.8^{\circ}$ with a peak deceleration of approximately 5 g's for the example in Figure 8).
+The minimal peak deceleration occurs when the two pulses are roughly equivalent ($\gamma = -3.8^{\circ}$ for this case).
 This comes at the expense of an extended pulse duration.
 Further steepening of the entry merges the two pulses and the maximum deceleration value begins to increase again.

-For a 9500 kg CEV payload, the entry strategy of not jettisoning the ballute is shown to require a ballute diameter greater than 100 m, depending on the heating and dynamic pressure limits placed on the ballute.
-It should be mentioned that although this entry strategy is referred to as not jettisoning the ballute, this is in reference to hypersonic flight.
-Because of safety and heritage concerns, descent and landing across supersonic and subsonic conditions would most likely be performed under the canopy of a parachute.
-Although previously proposed for landing large payloads on Mars19, retention of the ballute through transonic and subsonic conditions would require significantly more knowledge in the behavior of inflatable structures than is encompassed in this study.
+Overall, the entry strategy of not jettisoning the ballute is shown to require ballutes on the order of 110 m in diameter, depending on the heating and dynamic pressure limits placed on the ballute.
+It should be mentioned that although this entry strategy is referred to as not jettisoning the ballute, this is primarily in reference to entry through hypersonic conditions.
+Because of safety and heritage concerns, descent and landing from supersonic conditions would most likely be performed under the canopy of a parachute.
+Although its large drag area makes it an attractive option, retention of the ballute through transonic and subsonic conditions would require significantly more knowledge in the behavior of inflatable structures.
+In fact, such a system has been proposed for landing large payloads on Mars19.